FAMILIAR-project/familiar-documentation/featuremodel.md

+# Feature Models

-## Formats supported
+## Specification

-We provide multiple notations for specifying feature models:
+Multiple notations are supported for specifying feature models.
+It means you can:
+ * load feature models in those notations (using '''FM''' constructor) ;
+ * serialize the feature models in those notations (using '''save''').

+### Formats

+The following formats are fully supported:
  * [SPLOT] (http://www.splot-research.org/),
  * [FeatureIDE] (http://wwwiti.cs.uni-magdeburg.de/iti_db/research/featureide/),
  * a subset of [TVL] (http://www.info.fundp.ac.be/~acs/tvl/),
  * S2T2

-It means you can:
- * load feature models in those notations (using '''FM''' constructor) ;
- * serialize the feature models in those notations (using '''save''').
+ * an internal notation (see below)

 ## Internal notation